CULIN 1101

 Garde Manger

 Proper techniques and procedures utilized in pantry and basic garde manger production.
-Preparation of salads, sandwiches, appetizers.
-Pickling and pate preparation.
-(4 lab hours)
+Preparation of sausages, salads, sandwiches, appetizers, and pate.
+Food preservation techniques including cured meats, pickling, brining, and smoking.
+(6 lab hours)

 Prerequisite: CULIN 1101 or equivalent or consent of instructor.